gentle-04muscles/Mimi-3506/archive/README.md

 Artificial Intelligence CI/CD Virtual Machines Version Control Database Indexing Serverless Testing UX Optimization Frontend Great things never come from comfort zones.
 Act as if what you do makes a difference.
 It does.
 Cloud
 Frontend Python Firewalls Replica Set Simplicity is the ultimate sophistication.
-Microservices
+Microservices Kubernetes GraphQL Microservices Blockchain Do what you love and the money will follow.
+IoT